microsoft/azure-pipelines-tasks/Tasks/AzureResourceManagerTemplateDeploymentV3/README.md

 ### Overview

-This task is used to deploy [Azure Resource Manager templates](https://azure.microsoft.com/en-in/documentation/articles/resource-group-template-deploy/) at all the deployment scopes.
-The task is also used to create or update a resource group in Azure.
+This task is used to deploy [Azure Resource Manager templates](https://azure.microsoft.com/en-in/documentation/articles/resource-group-template-deploy/). it support template deployment as three scopes - Resource group, Subscription and Management group The task is also used to create or update a resource group.

 ### What's new in Version 3.0
  - Added support for deployment scope at Subscription and Management group scope.